Kristina01111000/Drws_site/README.md

 2/26
 For next week:
 - Keep working seo for syracuse natural healing

+3/5
+For next week:
+Fix the php issue for GH and syr
+Did you get into the business profile of university chiropractic?
+The images look the same I think adding some new google reviews should help with the seo, so i’ll add one with my google account and ill see if my mom will also
+See why the video isnt loading for dr w on syracuse natural healing Try changing the video every monday, cycle through them Take a picture of mobile view for the GH site for next week